Santos de Guápiles

-Asociación Deportiva Santos, commonly known simply as Santos de Guápiles, is a Costa Rican association football club, which currently plays in the Liga FPD.
+Asociación Deportiva Santos, commonly known simply as Santos de Guápiles, is a Costa Rican association football club, which played in the Liga FPD.

 The club plays in Estadio Ebal Rodríguez in Guápiles, Limón, Costa Rica.

 History

 The club was founded in 1961 and have never been league champions.
 They were runner-up twice, in 2001–02 and in the 2012 Verano championship.
 They reached the top tier after winning promotion in 1999 after beating Municipal Liberia in a May 1999 play-off final marred by violence off the pitch.